gdbroman/broman.blog/_posts/2020-01-07-the-case-against-college.md

 And regarding the "a degree can't hurt"-part; it's simply not true.
 Going to college definitely can hurt.
 Financially, mentally and creatively.
 More on that down below (see for example arg.
 3).

-## Argument #2 - College is not a good strategy for "figuring out what you wanna do
+## Argument #2: College Is Not a Good Strategy for "Figuring Out What You Wanna Do

 Most people don't know what they wanna do when they graduate high school.
 And that's fine.
 It's completely normal.
 But you still gotta take the problem seriously.
 Because it is nonetheless a problem.
 Having a mission in life is absolutely crucial to feeling fulfilled and excited to attack the day when waking up in the morning.
 But going to college is not addressing the problem at its roots.
 It's procrastinating and shying away from the issue for 3+ years.